M-earnest/diler_dgitial_literacy_course/_sources/overview.md

 #### When and where

 This course is designed for self-study, therefore there will be no meeting dates.
 Homework and coding assignments are to be treated as excercies to train the application of digital technologies in a research context.
-Links fo downloading solutions will be provided at the end of the respective sections of the assignment,
+Links fo downloading solutions will be provided at the end of the respective sections of the assignment.

 We'll further host a discord server where you can get in contact, as well as ask and get your questions answered,  an invitation will be provided by the content cretaors upon request (just simply shoot us an e-mail at the above mentioned adress).

 #### Can I use my calculator?